 Adults can identify flatfeet by a lack of arch on the inside of the feet.
 In children, the condition is less obvious, as arches normally develop over time during childhood.
 In fact, it is normal for infants and toddlers to have flatfeet.
 Many parents notice flatfeet by ages three to five if the arches have not begun to develop yet.

 Many people with flatfeet live their lives symptom-free and without complications.
-However, you should see your Las Vegas foot and ankle specialist about flatfeet or fallen arches if you have swelling, foot pain, ankle pain or knee pain related to flatfeet.
+However, you should see your Hawaii foot and ankle specialist about flatfeet or fallen arches if you have swelling, foot pain, ankle pain or knee pain related to flatfeet.
 Children should also be examined for flatfeet, as the condition can sometimes affect the natural alignment of the legs.

 A foot and ankle specialist may visually examine your foot for flat arches and order imaging tests to determine the underlying cause of the condition.
 Initially, foot orthotics and physical therapy may be helpful for alleviating symptoms associated with the condition.
-However, some patients require Las Vegas surgery for flatfeet – especially if the condition is caused by a torn or ruptured tendon.
+However, some patients require Hawaii surgery for flatfeet – especially if the condition is caused by a torn or ruptured tendon.